pickyourtrail_logo

 It is due to the following reasons that Wat Yansangwararam Pattaya is a must-visit:

-• Perfect cultural travellers, families, and photographers.
+• Ideal for cultural travellers, families, and photographers.

 History of Wat Yansangwararam Pattaya & Cultural Significance

-Wat Yansangwararam Pattaya was constructed in 1976 as a commemoration of the Supreme Patriarch of Thailand, Somdet Phra Yanasangwon.
-This temple complex was later patronised by the Thai kings, and the complex became one of the most significant Buddhist sites in Thailand.
+Built in 1976 to honour Somdet Phra Yanasangwon, Thailand's Supreme Patriarch, the complex received royal patronage from King Bhumibol Adulyadej.
+This temple complex was later patronized by the Thai kings, and the complex became one of the most significant Buddhist sites in Thailand.

 What to Expect at Wat Yansangwararam Pattaya